lemosbor/lapa/README.md

 1. The wrist-rest is part of the keyboard and is located above the main row keys.
 2. The built-in mouse sensor allows you not to transfer your hand from the keyboard to the mouse.
 3. The thumb keys are located on a separate part of the case, much higher than other keys.
-4. The keys of each finger are located on several circles of different diameters, forming a "stairs".
-This solution provides maximum perpendicularity of the keystroke vectors to the key surfaces.
+4. All key surfaces are on different planes determined by the most effective pressing vector.
 5. Minimum height.
 The surface of the lowest key is at a distance of 2 cm from the table.
 6. The keycaps are flush with the body.
 7. Replaceable oak pad for resting the wrist.